jnozzi/cocoadev.com/SiteContent/General/MakingAnyCocoaAppWindowFloat.markdown

 ----

-An input manager could do it with the aforementioned method and with equivalent Carbon calls if needed. [[CoreGraphics]] probably has a set of functions for exactly this sort of thing anyway.
+An input manager could do it with the aforementioned method and with equivalent Carbon calls if needed.
+General/CoreGraphics probably has a set of functions for exactly this sort of thing anyway.

 ----

-There was Afloat at http://afloat.infinite-labs.net too, but it uses [[NSWindow]]'s methods rather than windowRefs (anyone knows what's up with window groups anyway?). -- [[EmanueleVulcano]] aka millenomi
+There was Afloat at http://afloat.infinite-labs.net too, but it uses General/NSWindow's methods rather than windowRefs (anyone knows what's up with window groups anyway?). -- General/EmanueleVulcano aka millenomi